Introduction

 Estimation of the required memory

-We provide a method for a rough estimate of the required memory to perform the Schrieffer-Wolff transformation at the currently set prefactor_cutoff.
+We provide a method for a rough estimate of the required memory resources to perform the Schrieffer-Wolff transformation algorithm at the currently set value of prefactor_cutoff.
 The function can be called on the Transformable object using:

 from hqs_spin_mapper.preconditioning import (